[200] Accountancy MCQs for Class 12 with Answers Chapter 1 Accounting for Partnership Firms — Fundamentals

 d) If a partner is a working partner

 According to the Profit and Loss Account, the net profit for the year is ₹1,50,000.
 The total interest on partner’s capital is ₹18,000 and interest on partner’s drawings is ₹2,000.
-The net profit as per the Profit and Loss Appropriation Account will be:
+The net divisible as per the Profit and Loss Appropriation Account will be:

 a) ₹1,66,000